Eric Hosmer Player Props: Cubs vs. Mariners

 Mariners Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Mariners pitching staff ranks 19th in MLB.
+- The 8.4 strikeouts per nine innings put together by the Mariners pitching staff ranks 19th in MLB.

-- The Mariners' 3.17 team ERA ranks fifth across all MLB pitching staffs.
+- The Mariners have a 4.08 team ERA that ranks ninth among all MLB pitching staffs.

-- Mariners pitchers combine to allow six home runs (0.5 per game), the third-fewest in baseball.
+- Mariners pitchers combine to surrender the fourth-fewest home runs in baseball (eight total, 0.7 per game).

-- Flexen (0-1) makes the start for the Mariners, his second of the season.
+- Gilbert (0-1) takes the mound for the Mariners to make his third start this season.

-- The right-hander last pitched on Wednesday against the Los Angeles Angels, when he tossed five innings, allowing two earned runs while giving up two hits.
+- His most recent appearance was on Friday against the Cleveland Guardians, when the right-hander went four innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.